THANKS FOR LISTENING WORLD!

 What major dancing did we need Mr. Wilson there for?

 I did notice it.
-Yeah, it's like we got to bring in a specialist for this guys We did it like a like a technical consultant
+Yeah, we got to bring in a specialist for this guy.
+We need a technical consultant.

 Yeah, not dance, choreography, not choreography, dance style.
 And specifically for one person.
-Where was Mr. Valls dance style?
+Where was Mrs. Duvall's dance style?

 That's right.

 I don't know, but she certainly had a walking style at one point.
 There's a point in the movie.
 Maybe you can answer this question for me.
 Where when she's making a run for it during the engagement party to Bluto.
-And she.
-Yeah, and she's wobbling in her ankles are like folding in and she's doing a wobbly.
-I what was going on there?
+And she's wobbling in her ankles and are like folding in and she's doing a wobbly.
+What was going on there?
 What was happening?
-Was that a reference to what olive oil does in the cartoon?
+Was that a reference to what Olive Oyl does in the cartoon?
 Because I was like they kept focusing on her shoes and her ankles.

-kind of being wonky and caving like in inward.
-I was like, I don't get it.
+Kind of being wonky and caving like in inward.
+I don't get it.
 I'm missing something here.

 I did too.
-I mean, we all know she's very tall, lanky and, but yeah, at that moment I was like, what are we doing?
+I mean, we all know she's very tall, lanky. but yeah, at that moment I was like, what are we doing?

 Yeah.